CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

     This can be ignored.
 1. Check that there have been no other errors in the script; these would appear in red in the console.
 If there are any errors, then please follow any instructions given within them to rectify the situation, and retry the installation.

-    If the errors do not give any instructions on how to rectify, see [Troubleshooting][] for further information; if this does not help then please contact Cortex for assistance.
+    If the errors do not give any instructions on how to rectify, see [Troubleshooting][Troubleshooting Root Certificate Error] for further information; if this does not help then please contact Cortex for assistance.

 ## Next Steps?
 1. [Setup](../../setup) the platform